The Ultimate Guide To The Sardine Run Moalboal

 As the boats leave, you’ll be asked to move, from the guides on the boat shouting or blowing a whistle.
 We spent around 15 minutes swimming back and forth in the shallow waters to allow the boats enough room to get out.

-Pro Tip: The first 10 metres of the water can be incredibly rocky, making it hard to balance and very painful on the soles of your feet.
+The first 10 meters of the water can be incredibly rocky, making it hard to balance and very painful on the soles of your feet.

 It’s certainly the worst we’ve ever experienced so water shoes are certainly a good idea if you find your feet are sensative to those kinds of conditions.